zlatkok/swos-port/docs/ida2asm.md

 There are no limitations in number of hooks per procedure, as long as each line corresponds to exactly one hook.

+### `@type-sizes` section

+This section is only valid for C++ output.
+In order to properly create structure containing all the SWOS variables `ida2asm` must know the sizes of all types.
+Any type that can't be deduced from the input files must be specified here.

+This section is currently only used when outputting C++ files.

 ## `no-break` markers

 `ida2asm` can be instructed to create multiple assembly files, breaking original file in several places in the process.
 While care is taken that no procedures are broken apart, it can still happen with some data tables or procedures that are expected to be consecutive.
-In such situations special markers in the source code are
-introduced: "`; ${no-break`" begins protected block, "`; $no-break}`" ends it.
+In such situations special markers in the source code are introduced: "`; ${no-break`" begins protected block, "`; $no-break}`" ends it.
 Example usage:
 ```
 ; ${no-break
 ; this is important filenames table